Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: Introduction.

 \textbf{Acknowledgements:}

 The author would like to thank his Advisor, Gigliola Staffilani for suggesting this problem, and for her help and encouragement.
 He would also like to thank Hans Christianson and Antti Knowles for several useful comments and discussions.
+The author is grateful to the referee for their comments and suggestions.